michaelsballoni/nodelinkdb/README.md

 int64_t typeStringId;
 std::optional<std::wstring> payload;
 ```
-Every node has a 64-bit autonumbered primary key, a parent ID for hierarchies, the ID in the strings table of the node's name (think file name), the string ID of what type of node this is (think file vs. directory), and what the payload of the node is.
-It's optional to indicate whether it was read from the database when this struct was loaded, and it probably was not.\
+Every node has
+a 64-bit autonumbered primary key,
+a parent ID for hierarchies,
+the ID in the strings table of the node's name (think filename),
+the string ID of what type of node this is (think file vs. directory),
+and what the payload of the node is.
+The payload is  optional to indicate whether it was read from the database when this struct was loaded.\
 \
-There is a special node, the null node, with ID and parent ID of zero.
+There is a special node, the null node, zero ID and parent ID.
 You can always get it and it's never modified.\
+\
 Within a parent, names must be unique, irregardless of type, like in a file system.\
 \
 With names, they can be anything but cannot contain /'s as these are reserved for hierarchical string paths.